 2009-10: Brock McGinn skated for the Guelph Junior Storm minor midget AAA team.
 In 52 games he scored 22 goals with 34 assists and had 69 penalty minutes.
 He was selected by the Guelph Storm in the third round (46th overall) of the 2010 OHL Priority Draft.

 2011-12: McGinn was named an assistant captain for Guelph in his second season but appeared in just 33 games – missing over two months after suffering a wrist injury in December.
-He scored 12 goals with 6 assists and was minus-two with 25 penalty minutes.
+He scored 12 goals with 6 assists and was minus-2 with 25 penalty minutes.
 McGinn skated in all six playoff games during the Storm’s series with Plymouth.
-He scored 1 goal with 1 assist and was minus-three with 8 penalty minutes.
+He scored 1 goal with 1 assist and was minus-3 with 8 penalty minutes.
 McGinn was invited to the NHL Draft Combine and ranked 49th amongst North American skaters in Central Scouting’s final rankings prior to the 2012 NHL Draft.